-FTP connections within your local network usually work without any problems.
+FTP connections within your local network usually works without any problems.
 However, when you want the FTP server to be available outside of your local network, additional steps are often necessary to make the server visible to the outside world.
 The following steps are usually required to allow Cerberus FTP Server to be accessed from the Internet:

 6.1.1.
-STEP 1 - CONTROL CONNECTION
+Step 1 - Control Connection

-The control connection port Cerberus FTP Server is listening on needs to be forwarded from your router to the machine hosting Cerberus.
+The control connection port Cerberus FTP Server is listening on needs to be forwarded from your router and/or firewall to the machine hosting Cerberus.
 The default port that Cerberus listens on is port 21.
-Consult your router documentation for instructions on how to setup port forwarding.
+Consult your router and/or firewall documentation for instructions on how to set up port forwarding.
 Finishing this step will allow Internet users to establish a connection with your server.
 The next step is making sure passive mode is configured so that directory listings and file transfers work.